-You can operate in all NT waters from the low water mark to the boundary of the Australian fishing zone (AFZ), about 200 nautical miles offshore - an area of more than 522,000km2.
+You can operate in all NT waters from the low water mark to the boundary of the AFZ, about 200 nautical miles offshore - an area of more than 522,000km2.

 Most fishing is done in the coastal zone within 12 nautical miles of the coast, and immediately offshore in the Gulf of Carpentaria.

 You may use demersal or pelagic long lines or pelagic nets.

 There are restrictions on where certain gear can be used.

 Demersal long lines

 Demersal long lines may be used from the low water mark to the AFZ.

 Pelagic long lines may be used three nautical miles seaward from the territorial sea baseline to the boundary of the AFZ.

 A boat may put out up to 15 nautical miles of long lines at once, with up to 1000 hooks in total.

 Pelagic nets can be used from two nautical miles from the low water mark to the boundary of the AFZ.